ec500-software-engineering/project-16-NYC-Taxi-Fare-Prediction/README.md

 https://www.kaggle.com/c/new-york-city-taxi-fare-prediction

-We will predict the fare amount (inclusive of tolls) for a taxi ride in New York City given the pickup and dropoff locations.
+We will build a mobile app that predict the fare amount (inclusive of tolls) for a taxi ride in New York City given the pickup and dropoff locations.

 # User stories: